isomerpages/ura-lkywcp/_apply/4-award.md

 #### **Results of the 2024 Prize**

-The results of the Lee Kuan Yew World City Prize 2024 were announced on 25 April 2024.
-Read the press release.
+The results of the Lee Kuan Yew World City Prize 2024 were announced on 7 May 2024.
+Read the [press release](/resources/news/2024-press-release/).

 #### **Public forum – Prize Lecture**